The Essential Information You Need to Buy the Best Condo Insurance

 You can avoid problems and save money by understanding exactly how your condo or co-op insurance works, how it relates to your association policy, and what your responsibilities will be if you have a claim.

 Do you really need condo insurance?

 Every condo owner or co-op owner should have their own insurance.
-One of the problems that owners face when purchasing condos or coops is confusion about the insurance.
-Unlike homeowners, they do not always need to provide a binder of insurance to the mortgage company, because the basic building itself is insured on the condo or homeowner association policy.
+One of the problems that owners face when purchasing condos or co-ops is confusion about the insurance.
+Unlike homeowners, they do not always need to provide a binder of insurance to the mortgage company, because the basic building itself is insured on the condo's or homeowner association's policy.
 This sometimes leads condo owners to think that everything is covered, so they forget about purchasing the individual policy.

-This step-by-step will take you through the insurance basics of owning a property like a condo and a co-op as well as tips to help you figure out the coverage you need so you don't have any surprises or extra expenses in a claim.
+This step-by-step discussion will take you through the insurance basics of owning a property like a condo and a co-op as well as tips to help you figure out the coverage you need so you won't have any surprises or extra expenses in a claim.

 When you own a condo or co-op you will have two insurance policies that cover your investment in your unit and personal belongings.